 Step 2: Access the Reconciliation Tool

-2. Select Reconcile from the dropdown menu.
+2. Select Reconcile from the options provided.

 Step 3: Enter Statement Details